AstralNoot/Multitool/README.md

 Notes:

-The batch file will ask for administration provlages this is normal and allows the program to move files.
+The batch file will ask for administration provlages this is normal.

-The batch file
+The batch file will download the required programs from the internet using invoke web request.